 Q: I have a maintenance issue with my apartment.
 What should I do?

-A: Contact the management office during regular business hours, and an associate will work with you to schedule a convenient time for the super or maintenance person to come to your apartment.
-You may also submit a maintenance request form online, 24 hours a day 7 days a week.
+A: Contact your property manager during regular business hours, and an associate will work with you to schedule a convenient time for the super or maintenance person to come to your apartment.

 Q: I have an emergency.
 What should I do?

 A: In case of a medical, fire, smoke, or other emergency that could involve immediate peril to you or someone around you, call 911 first.
-Then call the super and/or the maintenance office.
-For all other emergencies, if during regular business hours, call the main office; if after business hours or over the weekend, call your building superintendent.
+Then call the super and/or the property management office.
+For all other emergencies, if during regular business hours, call your property manager; if after business hours or over the weekend, call your building superintendent.